kubernetes/website/docs/reference/generated/kubeadm.md

 - `--apiserver-advertise-address`

   This is the address the API Server will advertise to other members of the cluster.
-API server IP address can either be IPv4 or IPv6.This is also the address used to construct the suggested `kubeadm join` line at the end of the init process.
+API server IP address can either be IPv4 or IPv6.
+This is also the address used to construct the suggested `kubeadm join` line at the end of the init process.
 If not set (or set to 0.0.0.0 for IPv4 or :: for IPv6) then IP for the default interface will be used.